-Bottom line up front: we are now recommending that all S15 users upgrade their pistols with an aluminum mag catch, either ours or someone else’s.
+Bottom line up front: we recommend that all S15 users upgrade their pistols with to a steel mag catch.
 Here’s why.

 First off, the proper term is mag catch, but we won’t complain if you call it a mag release (clip anyone?).
 S15 mags are of course made from steel, and Glock mag catches are made from polymer.
 This combination is potentially problematic for anyone who plans on actually using their pistol for more than an Instagram prop.

 The mag catch serves a few different purposes: it secures the mag in the frame of the pistol, but it also holds the magazine in the proper position within the frame.
 This is an important distinction.
 If the magazine sits too low or too high in the frame, the slide either won’t reciprocate, or rounds will not reliably strip off the magazine and feed into the chamber.